-This post comes up following numerous discussions in social media and academic circles about language teaching nowadays, language teacher in the 21st century, and educational settings for language teaching and learning.
+This post comes up to follow numerous discussions in social media and academic circles about language teaching nowadays, language teacher in the 21st century, and educational settings for language teaching and learning.

 As educators we are trying to pace up with the modern needs and requirements, expectations of the institutions and learners.
 On this way we are learning by ourselves to keep up with the changing demands and technological enhancements.